bennygdev/rewwwind/README.md

 - Designed Home landing page, Footer, About pages, Rewards page, Legal pages, Error (401, 403, 404) pages
 - 3 Account Role levels (Customer, Admin, Owner (superuser))
 - Dashboard system that houses for all business functions
+    - Dashboard pages are shown accordingly to role levels
 - Overview
     - Shows customer related data and metrics on a dashboard using ChartJS (Only viewable for Customers)
     - Shows admin related data and metrics on a dashboard using ChartJS (Only viewable for Admins, Owners)